The Complete Giving Tuesday Toolkit for Nonprofits [Updated for 2023]

 Press releases are straightforward and similar to email campaigns – you announce that you’re joining the Giving Tuesday movement, explain who you are and what you do, where you’ll be hosting your fundraiser online, what these donations will go toward, past success, and a summary of the contents.

 You can send press releases to local media, potential partners, and other charities you’re hoping to align yourself with.

 Write in the third person.
 While it may seem appealing to write in the first person, press releases are written from an outside perspective.

 Include a quote from someone high-up.
 Have your executive director, spokesperson, or board president share their insights in the press release.

 Don’t rush a press release.
 This is an official document that, if published, could reach thousands of potential donors, so take the time to be thorough and thoughtful.

 Don’t send out press releases blindly.
-Research organizations that you believe you fit with, partners who share your morals, donors’ official businesses, and media that covers your type of organization.
+Research organizations that you believe you fit with, partners who share your morals, and media that covers your type of organization.

-Explore some alternate creative ideas to rally your supporters towards your nonprofit.
+Explore some alternate creative ideas to rally your supporters toward your nonprofit.
 For example, send a calendar invite to your supporters and subscribers for the day of Giving Tuesday.
-They will receive a reminder on the day of giving- one personalized into their personal calendars.
-Explain the exact steps to them on how to go about donating on Giving Tuesday.
+They will receive a reminder on the day of giving from their personal calendars.
+Explain the exact steps to donate to your organization on Giving Tuesday.

 As you execute your campaign, send a series of emails to build anticipation.
 Share something creative and new in your emails adding increasing value and attention to your cause.
 Countdown to the day of Giving Tuesday.